facebook twitter linkedin

 3 Questions That Influence Intent and Ultimately Behavior

-Is this Good For Me? reflects an individual’s own attitudes toward the behavior based on personal experience, knowledge, biases, or perceptions.
+This question represents an individual’s own attitudes toward the behavior based on personal experience, knowledge, biases, or perceptions.
 Those attitudes can be positive, neutral, or negative.
 Positive attitudes increase intent, while negative views decrease it.

-What Do Others Think? reflects an individual's perception of how friends, family, or peers feel about the behavior.
+This question reflects an individual's perception of how friends, family, peers feel about the behavior.

-To illustrate, an individual who believes their colleagues are committed to resisting workplace bullying is likely to adopt a similar view and stand up against a bully.
+Example: An individual who believes their colleagues are committed to resisting workplace bullying is likely to adopt a similar view and stand up against a bully.
 But an employee who perceives that co-workers think bullying is acceptable, or that confrontation is dangerous, is less likely to push back against such behavior.

-Do I Have the Right Skills? reflects an individual’s perception of their own control over their behavior.
+This question captures an individual’s perception of their own control over their behavior.
 Affecting this perception is one’s belief that they are capable of performing a specific behavior within the circumstances at hand.
 Ultimately, the stronger a person’s confidence in their ability to perform, and the more they believe in their ability to control their behavior, the greater the likelihood is that they will actually engage in a particular behavior.

-In the workplace bullying example, an employee who has been taught how to constructively confront bullying behavior and who feels confident in their ability to take action will be more likely to stand up a bully, while an individual who lacks similar know-how and confidence in their capability to act likely will not.
+Example: An employee who has been taught how to constructively confront bullying behavior and who feels confident in their ability to take action will be more likely to stand up a bully, while an individual who lacks similar know-how and confidence in their capability to act likely will not.

 Applying the Power of Intent to Enhance Employee Training

-Media Partners’ behavioral learning products will infuse the power of intent into course design.
 The result?
-Greater likelihood that the training will achieve its goals—new employee behaviors at work.
+Greater likelihood that the training will achieve its goals—new employee behaviors at work, increased productivity, and improved workplace culture.

 About the Author

-Amanda Hagman, Ph.D. | Media Partners Senior Behavioral & Data Scientist
+Amanda Hagman, Ph.D. |Atana Senior Behavioral & Data Scientist

 • Ajzen, I. (1991).
 The theory of planned behavior.
 Organizational behavior and human decision processes50(2), 179-211.